 - Water provider.
 Similar to the previous, give at least a day notice, so they can calculate your last bill.
 This one you can do online as well.

 - Satellite/Cable/Internet/Mobile provider.
 A phone call would suffice, though you might need to go personally in order to sign a new contract.

 - TV licence change of address.
 One of the most often forgettable tasks.
 You can change your TV license online for free.

 The list is enough to give a person fits, and yes you’ll spend some time on hold, but changing your address with these companies is essential.

 #5.
 Change of Address Checklist Regarding Vehicles

 If you’re moving away with your vehicle then you will need to contact the local authorities.
 Does the new place have free parking?
-Do you need resident parking permit?
-These are just the few of the questions you’ll need to ask.
+Do you need a resident parking permit?
+These are just a few of the questions you’ll need to ask.

 - Breakdown recovery;

 It’ll be a number of phone calls for all of the above, but this is how to change your address after a move.
 And for the move itself, you’ll just need to give us a ring.
 At our removal company, we want to do the heavy lifting so you can see to the rest of the details without any worries.